How to improve your sleep when the little one is down

 through your nose as deeply as you can and then slowly exhale.
 Do this for about five minutes before lying down.

-- Diffusing essential oils that have calming effects can also be effective.
-Recommended oils include lavender, chamomile, sandalwood, and rose.
+- Diffusing essential oils that have calming effects can also be effective to support relaxation.
+Recommended oils include lavender, chamomile, sandalwood,

 - Drinking a cup of caffeine-free chamomile tea promotes relaxation.